RCRJ 201 Introduction to the Criminal Justice Process (3)

 RCRJ 423 Student Legal Services Internship Seminar (4)

-Interns work in the Legal Service Office on campus under the supervision of a practicing attorney gaining valuable first-hand experience with the legal process.
-Interns must take RCRJ 424 or 425 during the fall semester.
-During the spring semester participation in a weekly seminar covering various areas of substantive law is required in addition to office hours.
-Internships are open only to qualified juniors and seniors who have an overall grade point average of 2.50 or higher.
-Co-requisite(s): RCRJ 424 or 425 and permission of instructor.
+Interns work five hours weekly fall thru spring semesters at Student Legal Services on campus under the supervision of a practicing attorney, gaining valuable first-hand experience with law practice and the legal process.
+Interns must take R CRJ 424 or 425 during the fall or spring semester.
+During the fall semester, participation in training seminars covering substantive law and a court observation are also required.
+Open only to qualified juniors and seniors who have an overall grade point average of 2.50 or higher.
+Corequisite(s): R CRJ 424 or 425: and permission of instructor.

 RCRJ 424 Introduction to Substantive Criminal Law (3)